jiangnianshun/django-mdict/doc/doc_en/doc_index.md

 #### Merge terms with the same name

-Modify the merge_entry_max_length item in the configuration file django-mdict/config.ini.
+Modify the merge_entry_max_length in the configuration file django-mdict/config.ini.

 The default value is 1000.
 When the same dictionary has multiple query results for the same query, entries with a length (length of the string, including html tags) less than 1000 will be merged and displayed.
 If no merging is required at all, set to 0.